chernistry/tabularasa-bi-core/README.md

 ## License

-This project is for demonstration purposes only.
+This project is licensed under a custom non-commercial license.
+See the [LICENSE](LICENSE) file for details.